Transport Quasi-Monte Carlo

 where $\|f\|_{\mathrm{HK}}$ is the total variation of $f$ in the sense of Hardy and Krause (HK variation), and $D_n^*(\bfu_1,\ldots,\bfu_n)$ is the star discrepancy of the point set, defined as

 If $f$ has bounded HK variation, a smaller discrepancy $D_n^*$ implies a smaller upper bound on the integration error.
-QMC points, also known as low-discrepancy sequences, typically achieve a discrepancy of order $O(n^{-1}(\log n)^d)$ \cite{nied:1992}.
+QMC points, also known as low-discrepancy sequences, typically achieve a discrepancy of order $O(n^{-1}(\log n)^d)$~\cite{nied:1992}.
 Consequently, for integrands with bounded HK variation, QMC methods yield an error bounded by $O(n^{-1+\ep})$ as $n\to\infty$ for any $\ep>0$.
 Beyond Hardy-Krause variation, QMC error can be analyzed in reproducing kernel Hilbert spaces via worst-case error bounds~\cite{hickernell1998generalized}, with weighted RKHS providing tractability in high dimensions~\cite{sloan1998quasi,kuo2011quasi}.
 For unbounded integrands, randomly shifted lattice rules achieve the optimal rate $O(n^{-1+\ep})$ with an appropriate choice of parameters for the function space~\cite{kuo2010randomly,nichols2014fast}.

 However, the error bound provided by the Koksma-Hlawka inequality is a worst-case scenario, which is often too conservative for specific integrands and can be difficult to compute.
 Moreover, many integrands of practical interest have infinite HK variation.
 For instance, if $f$ is unbounded, its HK variation is also infinite.
 These issues can be mitigated by randomization, leading to randomized QMC (RQMC).